Upon arrival at Hatleberg or Fantoft, the student must fill in the addition to the standard lease, so that the rental contract may be completed.

 Kitchen utensils are not provided at the student residence.
 Please bring your own or buy upon arrival.
 You may be able to borrow from others, but you must ask beforehand and of course clean everything immediately after use.
 It is only the stove, the microwave oven, the fridge and the freezer that are for common use.

-For a look at Hatleberg Student Accomodation, please check:
+For a look at Hatleberg Student Accomodation, please see:

 The best thing about living outside the student house in a private apartment is that you will have more opportunities to experience daily living as an Norwegian might, and have a better chance to get to know its people and culture than you will if you are surrounded by international students who may be strangers to Norway.